jmiguelcheq/appium-cucumber-framework-cicd/README.md

 To run a specific test tags, use the following command: `mvn clean test -Denv=dev -Dbrowser=chrome "-Dcucumber.filter.tags=@regression" -Dheadless=true"`

-## Running Tests on Eclipse IDE for Java Developers
+## Running Tests on IDE IntelliJ
-Open your project in Eclipse IDE for Java Developers.
+Open your project in IntelliJ.

+- **Navigate to:**
-- Navigate to: src/test/java/com/cheq/demo_webshop/testrunner/TestRunner.java
+src/test/java/com/cheq/demo_webshop/testrunner/TestRunner.java
 - Before executing, make sure to update the tags inside @CucumberOptions to match the scenarios you intend to run.
-For example, update **tags="@regression"** to another tag if needed, depending on the scenarios you want to execute.
+For example, update **tags="@login"** to another tag if needed, depending on the scenarios you want to execute.
-- After updating the tag, right-click on the TestRunner class → Select Run As → JUnit Test.
-This will automatically run all scenarios that match the specified tag and feature file(s) defined in the runner configuration.
+- After updating the tag, right-click on the TestRunner class → Select Run **'TestRunner'**.
+- This will automatically run all scenarios that match the specified tag and feature file(s) defined in the runner configuration.

 ## Reporting